 About John Bandler

-John Bandler is a lawyer, consultant, author, teacher, and speaker who helps individuals and organizations navigate today's risks.
-His areas of expertise include cybersecurity, cybercrime prevention and investigation, crime investigation, privacy, anti-money laundering, anti-fraud, law, criminal justice, and more.
+John Bandler is a lawyer, consultant, author, teacher, and speaker who helps organizations and individuals navigate today's risks.
+He has expertise in the areas where cyber and law overlap.
+That includes cybersecurity, cybercrime prevention and investigation, privacy, law, crime, criminal justice, and more.
 Before entering private practice John served in law enforcement for over twenty years as a prosecutor and police officer.
+He has authored four books, recently on cyberlaw and policy work.

 Founder of Bandler Law Firm PLLC and Bandler Group LLC